ManavTyagi2029/Adrishta-Hackathon-Template/README.md

 7-Sublime/Atom text editors <br/>

 * Setup/Installations required to run the solution <br/>
- Only Flask is required to run the software as we have used the data base proved by sqlite3 which is in bulit in python Pip install flask(and in that all the required dependencies come installed) <br/>
+ Only Flask is required to run the software as we have used the data base proved by sqlite3 which is in bulit in python <br/>
 * Instructions to run the submitted code <br/>
 py -m venv env <br/>
+Pip install flask  <br/>
-env\Scripts\activate <br/>
+env\scripts\activate <br/>
 set FLASK_APP=app.py <br/>
 flask run <br/>

 ### Screenshots